Joyful Heart Spelling Skills {WINNERS}

 Now that you have a feel for what Joyful Heart Spelling Skills looks like, you might be asking –

-Would Joyful Heart Spelling Skills, Year 1 be a good fit for my child?
+Would Joyful Heart Spelling Skills be a good fit for my child?

 From Phonics to Spelling

-For the past 12 years at Hubbard’s Cupboard, I have had the privilege of sharing many secular and Bible based literacy resources for early childhood and kindergarten aged children.
+For many years, at Hubbard’s Cupboard, I have had the privilege of sharing many secular and Bible based literacy resources for early childhood and kindergarten aged children.
 The Joyful Heart Spelling Skills curriculum builds from these previous years of experience and resources.

 The following are my personal suggestions for what to use leading up to the start of Joyful Heart Spelling Skills: